daniel-sjsu/wrfdaTutorial/README.md

 #### Compiling 3D-VAR
 More information found in the [UCAR Guide](https://www2.mmm.ucar.edu/wrf/users/wrfda/Docs/user_guide_V3.7.1/users_guide_chap6.htm).
 When copying commands from that link, be careful since they sometimes use a different "-" which causes problems.

 Compilation requires netCDF to be installed, refer to this [tutorial](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php#STEP2) for instructions on installing.
+Replace path_to_directory with your actual installation path.

 ```bash
 export NETCDF="/path_to_directory"